EvoYX/react-tour-backend/README.md

 - **7.4.
 CSS Refining**
   - Refine the custom styles for the React Shepherd tour to ensure it looks good and aligns with the overall UI.

-By breaking it down into these phases, you’ll have clear milestones to work toward, and each task will feel less overwhelming.
-You can also tackle each phase one at a time to maintain focus.
-Let me know if you need help with any specific phase or task!